rsms/smisk/docs/source/library/smisk.core.rst

   Build identifier in URN form, distinguishing each unique build.

+  :see: :attr:`smisk.release.build` for more information about this attribute.

+  .. versionchanged:: 1.1.0
-  *Format changed in version 1.1:* in version 1.0 this was an abritrary (per-build unique) string.
-In 1.1 this is now a uniform URN.
+    Prior to version 1.1.0, this was a abritrary (per-build unique) string.
+In 1.1.0 this is now a URN.

 .. attribute:: app